 All settings and arbitrary data of the AWG can be saved in setfiles with the Save and Save as... buttons on the toolbar.
-Setfiles can be loaded with the Save as... toolbar button, or by dragging a setfile onto the AWG control window.
-See chapter C for more information about using files.
+Setfiles can be loaded with the Load... toolbar button, or by dragging a setfile onto the AWG control window.
+See chapter D for more information about using files.